-A study of literature designed for use in early childhood development programs typically infants through age 8.
-This course will explore ways for students to incorporate children's literature in teaching strategies and curriculum.
+A study of literature designed for use in early childhood development programs with children from infants through age 8.
+This course will review the components of quality early childhood literature and assist in story presentation techniques.
+Methods for students to incorporate children's literature in teaching strategies and curriculum will be explored.